fuzzylogicxx/fuzzylogic/posts/images-the-big-picture.md

 <img src="https://images-eu.bookshop.org/product-images/images/9781780330969.jpg?width=250" alt="“A Visit from the Goon Squad“ by Jennifer Egan" />

 Now I know that narrow and static images like this feel pretty old-school.
-Since the Responsive Web Design movement we’re more accustomed to seeing full-container-width media and complex markup for intelligently selecting one file from many options.
+Since the Responsive Web Design movement we’re more accustomed to seeing full-column-width media and complex markup for intelligently selecting one file from many options.

 However I still occasionally encounter use cases for displaying a relatively narrow image _as-is_.